chocolateboy/string_splitter/README.md

 ":foo:bar:baz:".split(":", remove_empty: true)  # => ["foo", "bar", "baz"]
 ````

-StringSplitter takes this one step further by moving the configuration out of the method
+StringSplitter takes this one step further by moving the configuration out of the method altogether
-altogether and delegating the strategy of which splits it should accept or reject to a block:
+and delegating the strategy — i.e. which splits should be accepted or rejected — to a block:

 ```ruby
 ss = StringSplitter.new